BARRIERBOSS USA

 How Much to Install a Privacy Fence in 2026: Real Costs, DIY Steps, and Where to Save

-• Difficulty: 3 out of 5 — manageable for any homeowner comfortable with a post hole digger and a level
+• Difficulty: 3 out of 5, manageable for any homeowner comfortable with a post hole digger and a level.

-• Time: 1–2 weekends for a typical 150-linear-foot yard (about 16–24 hours of actual work)
+• Time: 1 to 2 weekends for a typical 150-linear-foot yard (about 16 to 24 hours of actual work).

-• DIY cost with metal panels: $15–$30 per linear foot for materials, saving 40–60% on labor
+• DIY cost with metal panels: $15 to $30 per linear foot for materials, saving 40 to 60 percent on labor.

 2026 Privacy Fence Cost Breakdown: Material by Material

-Material Materials Only (per LF) Installed (per LF) Lifespan Maintenance
+Material Materials Only (Per LF) Installed (Per LF) Lifespan Maintenance

 Where Does the Money Actually Go?

-• Materials: 40–50% of total cost
+• Materials: 40 to 50 percent of total cost

-• Labor: 35–45% of total cost
+• Labor: 35 to 45 percent of total cost

 Tools and Materials List